 Press Yes to delete your saved game, or No to cancel.
 That’s pretty much it.
 Once your saved game is deleted, it’s gone forever and you can’t bring it back.
 In case you hold the games dear to you, you can always transfer them to the second memory card.
 But remember that not every game detects the second memory card on the PS2.

 For starters, not every game will run flawlessly on the emulator.
 Some games suffer from graphical glitches that render the game somewhat unplayable.
 To stay up-to-date with which game has issues and how to fix them, check the PCSX2 Wiki.
-It’ll be of help for you the moment you need it.
+It’ll be of help to you the moment you need it.

 Here are a couple of tips that could help you with PCSX2:

-To run full screen using PCSX2 emulator, you just press the emulator two times with your mouse or press Alt+Enter and press once again to exit it.
+To run full screen using the PCSX2 emulator, you just press the emulator two times with your mouse or press Alt+Enter and press once again to exit it.

 You’ll stumble across several games that have unskippable cutscenes, and it’s tiring, right?
 Well, you can fast-forward them by pressing Tab on your keyboard which speeds up the game by 400%.
 So, there you go, mission accomplished.

 The first time you launch the emulator, you will notice a small window with several numbers and texts on it.
 If you are someone who cares about such a thing, you can leave it, but if you are annoyed with seeing it every time, you can just press the X icon.
-Or go to misc, show console in order to hide it completely.
+Or go to misc, and show console in order to hide it completely.